Skip to main content

 Depending on the type of egg sales conducted, an Illinois Egg License may be required for a person or business that traffics in eggs in Illinois.
 Qualifying egg producers, grading stations, distributors, jobbers & brokers are required to obtain an Illinois Egg License as defined in the Illinois Egg & Egg Products Act.

 • If you are an egg producer, you may sell nest-run eggs from your own flock to household consumers.
-However, these sales are limited to direct sales to household consumers for their own personal use, and must be sold on the premises where the flock is located.
-This type of shell egg sale does not require an Illinois Egg License.
+However, these sales are limited to direct sales to household consumers for their own personal use; the shell eggs shall only be sold on the premises where the flock is located.
+The consumer must pick up the eggs from the same location where the poultry are located.
+This type of shell egg sale is EXEMPT and does not require an Illinois Egg License.
 Producer egg sales to licensed grading stations also do not require an egg license.

 • Producers (Limited License):